SonicIntangibles/SonicIntangibles.github.io/_posts/2025-06-06-student-blog-1.md

 title: Student-led gravitational waves project (wk 1)
 date: 2025-06-06
 tags: student-blog, reflection
-featured: true
+featured: false
 ---

 # Sonification Week 1 Blog Post

 ## Introduction to our project

  Our goal for this project is to explore how we can represent otherwise intangible media using sound.
 Specfically, we'd like to explore an astrophysical phenomena and repesent it in a more tangible way.